sayanalokesh/TravelMemory/README.md

     PORT = 80
 4. After that we need to run the below command to run the index.js file node index.js --p 80

+To check whether the application is working or not

+1. Once this is done, we need to run the below command in the frontend server/instance sudo npm start --port 80
+2. After that, we need to copy the IP address of the frontend server/instance and place the port no 80.
+Below is the command. frontendIP:80
+3.